thetaofather/mobnet/README.md

 - how much MOB-α and TAO payout each Mobster (miner) earns,
 - and where the job lands on the public Hit Board (the Wall of Jobs).

-MobNet funds MOB-α rewards with a protocol-defined budget (the Envelope), backed by fees and treasury flows (and optionally validator-governed conversions of subnet reward inflows into MOB-α).
+MOBnet funds MOB-α rewards with a protocol-defined budget (the Envelope), backed by fees and treasury flows (and optionally validator-governed conversions of subnet reward inflows into MOB-α).
 Parameters can be tuned so that:

 > Over time, Mobsters (miners) usually do slightly better running hits than selling alone.